SolaceLabs/pubsubplus-cf-dev/README.md

 You will find the relevant contents extracted to ~/workspace/releases

-### Deployment Step 3 - Deploy
+### Deployment Step 2 - Deploy

-This will deploy the VMR(s) to BOSH-lite and deploy the Solace Service Broker to add solace-messaging as a service in PCFDev
+This will deploy the VMR(s) to BOSH-lite and run an bosh errand to deploy the Solace Service Broker and add solace-messaging as a service in PCFDev

 _If not sure what to pick just use the default with no parameters.
 Otherwise, please ensure that you have allocated enough memory to the BOSH-lite VM for the number and types of VMRs that you want to deploy_